A Novel Homotopy Perturbation Sumudu Transform Method for Nonlinear Fractional PDEs: Applications and Comparative Analysis: Introduction

 We propose the Homotopy Perturbation Sumudu Transform Method (HPSTM), a hybrid approach that combines the Sumudu transform’s simplicity with HPM’s ability to handle nonlinearities.
-HPSTM offers faster convergence than Laplace-HPM and Elzaki-HPM \cite{yousif2014,hamza2015,eljaily2015}, avoids complex pole analysis, and maintains stability for Caputo derivatives.
+HPSTM offers faster convergence than Laplace-HPM and Elzaki-HPM~\cite{ref20,ref21,ref22}, avoids complex pole analysis, and maintains stability for Caputo derivatives.
 We apply HPSTM to three FPDEs: the fractional porous medium equation (modeling groundwater flow), the fractional heat transfer equation (describing anomalous conduction), and the fractional Fisher equation (representing population dynamics).
-Comparisons with ADM, RBF, VIM, FDM, and spectral methods demonstrate HPSTM’s superior accuracy and efficiency \cite{buedo2020,abushady2022,odibat2006,gupta2023}.
+These equations have gained considerable interest because of their applications in various sciences~\cite{ref23,ref24,ref25,ref26,ref27}.
+Comparisons with ADM, RBF, VIM, FDM, and spectral methods demonstrate HPSTM’s superior accuracy and efficiency.

-The paper is organized as follows: Section \ref{sec:preliminaries} presents fundamental definitions of fractional calculus and Sumudu transform properties.
-Section \ref{sec:methodology} elaborates on HPSTM, ADM, and RBF methodologies, including convergence analyses.
-Section \ref{sec:results} provides numerical simulations, error evaluations, sensitivity analysis, and comparisons for three examples.
-Section \ref{sec:limitations} discusses limitations and future research directions.
-Section \ref{sec:conclusion} summarizes contributions and applications.
+To facilitate the development and application of HPSTM, we begin by presenting the key mathematical definitions relevant to fractional calculus and the Sumudu transform.

-\section{Basic Definitions and Preliminaries}
+\subsection{Basic Definitions and Preliminaries}

 This section defines the mathematical foundations of HPSTM, including the Sumudu transform, Caputo fractional derivative, and Riemann-Liouville fractional integral.

 \begin{definition} The Sumudu transform on the set